Skip to content

 • Perform parameter continuation: Choose a parameter of interest and vary its value over a specified range.
 By using numerical techniques, such as the pseudo-arclength continuation method or Newton's method, you can track the equilibrium points and their stability as the parameter is varied.

-• Explore parameter space: Systematically explore the parameter space to identify regions with different dynamic behaviors.
+• Explore parameter space: Systematically explore the parameter space to identify regions with different dynamic behaviours.
 Plot bifurcation diagrams, which display the stable and unstable equilibrium points or periodic orbits as a function of the parameter(s).
-These diagrams provide an overview of the system's behavior and the regions where different dynamics occur.
+These diagrams provide an overview of the system's behaviour and the regions where different dynamics occur.

-Bifurcation analysis is a powerful tool for understanding the behavior of complex systems and how their dynamics change with varying parameters.
-It allows modelers to uncover critical parameter values and gain insights into the underlying mechanisms that give rise to different qualitative behaviors.
+Bifurcation analysis is a powerful tool for understanding the behaviour of complex systems and how their dynamics change with varying parameters.
+It allows modellers to uncover critical parameter values and gain insights into the underlying mechanisms that give rise to different qualitative behaviours.

 Hodgkin-Huxley model